jocelynmutso/documentation-test/src/markdown/002_input_and_output_types/004_date.md

 ## Quick Summary

 * Date type creates a date picker on the filling side
 * Date type returns a date in the format of “yyyy-mm-dd”.
-See more ISO Date.(LINK)
+[See more on ISO Date](https://www.w3.org/QA/Tips/iso-date)
 * Two typical validation examples can be seen at the bottom of this page

 ---